Find food that fits your pet’s needs

 - Blow a fan over the area to help it dry quickly.
 Although the area may seem fresh and clean, the uric acid in cat urine will recrystallize, so the next step is VERY important!

 - After about 24 hours, soak the area with an enzyme cleaner and let it completely air dry.
 To keep your family members from stepping on the spot, cover the area with a laundry basket or aluminum foil.
 It may take a day or two to dry completely.

 - Once the area is completely dry, clean as normal with a mop or vacuum and repeat enzyme treatment once a week if needed.

 After you're done cleaning, shine a black light on a troublesome spot.
 It will show if cat urine is still present in the area.
 Sometimes it may seem like the urine is gone, but it can crystallize and stay present in carpet fibers.
 A black light shows the size of the stain that isn't visible to the human eye or picked up by the human nose.

-Finally, Vetstreet suggests having your vet evaluate your cat's urinating behavior to make sure that her missing the litter box isn't a sign of a urinary or other medical condition.
-Also, consider feeding her a food that is formulated for urinary and hairball health.
+Finally, Vetstreet suggests having your vet evaluate your cat's urinating behavior to make sure that their missing the litter box isn't a sign of a urinary or other medical condition.
+You should make an appointment to see your vet for a possible therapeutic nutrition solution.
 Now that you know how to make your own stain remover, you'll be able to take quick action and stay diligent in cleaning up messes.